-1 "(ii) to ensure that any activities 2 funded through the grants are consistent 3 with the goals and requirements of this 4 Act.
-5 "(5) REPORT.-Not later than 18 months after 6 the date of enactment of the Improving Child Nutri-7 tion Integrity and Access Act of 2016, and each year thereafter, the Secretary shall submit to the Com-8 9 mittee on Education and the Workforce of the 10 House of Representatives and the Committee on Ag-11 riculture, Nutrition, and Forestry of the Senate a 12 report on the status of training and technical assist-13 ance funded under this subsection, including-14 "(A) funding awarded; "(B) project results; and 15 "(C) dissemination of any materials and 16 17 tools.
-18 "(6) AUTHORIZATION OF APPROPRIATIONS.- 19 "(A) IN GENERAL.-Subject to the avail-20 ability of appropriations provided in advance in 21 an appropriations Act specifically for the pur-22 pose of carrying out this subsection, there is 23 authorized to be appropriated \$5,000,000 to and each subsequent fiscal year.
+1 "(ii) to ensure that any activities 2 funded through the grants are consistent 3 with the goals and requirements of this 4 Act .
+5 "(5) Report.-Not later than 18 months after 6 the date of enactment of the Improving Child Nutri- 7 tion Integrity and Access Act of 2016, and each year 8 thereafter, the Secretary shall submit to the Com- 9 mittee on Education and the Workforce of the 10 House of Representatives and the Committee on Ag- 11 riculture, Nutrition, and Forestry of the Senate a 12 report on the status of training and technical assist- 13 ance funded under this subsection, including- 14 "(A) funding awarded; 15 "(B) project results; and 16 "(C) dissemination of any materials and 17 tools.
+18 "(6) Authorization of appropriations.- 19 "(A) In general.-Subject to the avail- 20 ability of appropriations provided in advance in 21 an appropriations Act specifically for the pur- 22 pose of carrying out this subsection, there is 23 authorized to be appropriated \$5,000,000 to 24 carry out this subsection for fiscal year 2016 25 and each subsequent fiscal year.